Eddio0141/UniTAS/features.md

         - Uses key `$` for defining / using
         - Defined like `$name_without_space=50`
         - Used like `Mouse($name_without_space, $name_without_space)`
+        - Methods can access variables on main scope
+        - Main scope can't access variables inside scopes
+        - Loops can access variables on main scope or method scope its used on
       - Methods
         - Can be called with `method(arg1, arg2, ...)`
         - Return values can be assigned to a variable `$method_return method(arg1, arg2)`